jamescherti/git-smartmv/README.md

 # git-smartmv - A tool that can decide whether to use `git mv` or `mv`

-The `git-smartmv`, written by [James Cherti](https://www.jamescherti.com), is a command-line tool for moving files and/or directories without having to worry about manually choosing whether to use `git mv` or `mv`.
+The `git-smartmv` command-line tool, written by [James Cherti](https://www.jamescherti.com), allows moving files and/or directories without having to worry about manually choosing whether to use `git mv` or `mv`.

 It can determines whether to use `git mv` or `mv` based on the source and the destination path: